Vuurvos1/discordMusic/README.md

 export PATH="$HOME/.local/bin:$PATH"
 ```

+> [!NOTE]
-Note that when adding a song to the queue it might take a while to load the song.
+> It might take a while to load the song when adding it to the queue.

 ## TODO